d12frosted/elpa-mirror/gnu/llm-readme.txt

   Certain functionalities might not be available in some LLMs.
 Any such unsupported functionality will raise a `'not-implemented' signal.

-  This package is still in its early stages but will continue to develop as LLMs and functionality are introduced.

 2 Setting up providers